 Anthony D’Amato didn’t know a soul when he landed in New Orleans.
-Within weeks of his arrival, though, he was collaborating with a slew of the city’s finest songwriters and instrumentalists on a spontaneous project unlike anything else in his catalog.
+Within weeks of his arrival, though, he was collaborating with some of the city’s finest songwriters and instrumentalists on a spontaneous project unlike anything else in his catalog.

 “This whole experience really caught me by surprise,” says D’Amato, a New Jersey native who now calls New York City home.
 “I came to New Orleans for a housesitting gig in between tours, and I ended up writing and recording a whole new collection with a whole new band and a whole new sound.”

 Captured almost entirely in the living room of an historic 1860’s Garden District home, ‘Five Songs From New Orleans’ feeds off the Crescent City’s irrepressible creative energy and draws inspiration both from its stately beauty and its haunted decay.
 D’Amato engineered, produced, and mixed the whole EP himself, treating the songs as raw, unfiltered snapshots of his time in town, and the performances documented here are loose and improvisatory to match.
 The end result is a spare and organic collection, one that’s comprised exclusively of acoustic instruments and draws on an eclectic array of New Orleans sounds, from Cajun fiddle to blues guitar, from Dixieland clarinet to washboard shuffle, from classic country to fingerpicked folk.